sebastiaanverborg/docs/source/index.md

 You can manage your API keys from your account [dashboard](https://dashboard.kasko.io).
 If your private key is compromised then please roll it as soon as possible.

+We use two classes of API keys.
+TEST and LIVE.

+LIVE key will only return and create real polices

+TEST key is for development purposes and will create and return policies for DEV purposes.

 ### Authentication mechanism

 You authenticate API calls by providing your **secret key** or **public key** in the request.